 1. Take an Omega Fatty Acid supplement every day

 I initially took medication for Depression, but once my student health insurance ran out, I couldn’t afford it anymore, so I did some research and started taking Omega Fatty Acids instead.
 Medication can be a very effective tool for some people, but for me, this daily supplement was much more effective (in combination with other work that I did to get better).
 It helped me heal myself of the feeling of heartbreaking, gasping loneliness that had dogged me since I was a kid. ((I know that sounds kind-of melodramatic, but any other explanation that I can think of is even more so.
 It’s a distinct feeling and unless you’ve had it, there’s no good way to describe it.))
-There are plenty of good ones out there Check to see if it’s contra-indicated with any other medications you’re taking.
+There are plenty of good supplements out there, but be sure to check to see if it’s contra-indicated with any other medications you’re taking.

 2. Walk for 30 minutes as often as you can (preferably every day)

 Studies have shown that exercise is the most useful treatment for a host of mental health issues, including Anxiety and Depression.
 But you don’t have to join a gym or start running marathons or buy anything – just go for a walk.
 Then go for another one, and another.
 Try to incorporate it into your day – park further away from your destinations, or get off of the streetcar a few stops earlier than usual on your way home.
 You don’t have to do 30 minutes all at once, either – you can break it up into three 10-minute walks.
 If you can walk in a green space, like a park, that will help even more.
 And if you’re not able to walk, talk to someone about gentle, simple exercises that you can do for 30 minutes a day – Chair Yoga might be a good option, and a Youtube search brings up lots of videos.

 3. If the sun is shining, go outside for 20-30 minutes; no excuses!